Renew yourself and participate in awakening spring in our communities.

 Earth Day with Wisdom Dances

-Wisdom Dances will again be buzzing through our community on a day dedicated to bringing life and vitality to our community.
+Join Wisdom Dances for a roving dance celebration dedicated to bringing life and vitality to our community.

-please pre-register so you receive all the updates. ****
+Please pre-register so you receive final event details and weather related updates.

 This event is all gift, made possible thanks to the gifts to Wisdom Dances and Eye of the Heart Center.